Woman

 Challenge

-Companies recognizing cybersecurity as a priority
+Companies that view cybersecurity as a top priority

 71%

-Companies with no training programs
+Companies with no formal training programs

 74%